Strategic Ranking: INTRODUCTION

-The specific context of our work is the literature on \textit{strategic classification}, which aims to address gaming (Goodhart’s law) by applicants controlling the classifier's inputs~\cite{Hardt:2016:SC}.
-For example, if a predictive classifier for admissions learns that a high schooler's number of extracurricular activities correlates with college achievement and thus bases admissions decisions on it, students may sign up for many more activities to list on their applications, without devoting any time to them.
-A strategic classifier aims to undo this effect, {by shifting weight towards features that are costly to game , such that the designer's utility is maximized even taking into account strategic behavior---as in a Stackelberg equilibrium.}
+Our specific context is the literature on \textit{strategic classification}, which aims to address gaming by applicants controlling the classifier's inputs~\cite{bruckner2012static,Hardt:2016:SC}\lledit{---an instance of Goodhart's law}.
+For example, if a predictive classifier for admissions learns that a student's number of extracurricular activities correlates with college achievement and thus bases admissions decisions on it, students may list many more activities on their applications without devoting any time to them.
+A strategic classifier aims to undo this effect, \lledit{informally speaking,} by shifting weight towards features that are costly to game , such that the designer's utility is maximized even taking into account strategic behavior---as in a Stackelberg equilibrium.

-Importantly, many motivating applications commonly cited in the strategic classification literature, such as manipulating test scores to gain college admission, are actually ranking problems (or classification with capacity constraints on how many can be classified with each label).
+Importantly, many motivating applications in the strategic classification literature, such as manipulating test scores to gain college admission, are ranking problems (or classification with capacity constraints on how many can be classified with each label).
 This aspect induces competition between applicants, affecting their effort and in turn their comparative performance and ultimate relative position in the ranking.
-To study the interaction of these effects, this work introduces the problem of \textit{strategic ranking}. {We study the general welfare effects of reward design for ranking, and examine the role of randomization in trading off designer's utility and population welfare, as well as reducing disparate impact.
-This work is complementary to existing work on strategic classification and its welfare implications \citep{hu2019disparate,Milli2019social,braverman2020role}.
-By shifting our modeling choice from isolation to \emph{competition} between applicants, and our goal from classifier design to \emph{ranking reward design}, we endeavor to fill a gap in the current literature on algorithmic fairness and strategic behavior that has thus far focused on classification, neglecting both these aspects.}
+To study the interaction of these effects, this work introduces the problem of \textit{strategic ranking}: {we study the general welfare effects of reward design for ranking, and examine the role of randomization in trading off designer's utility and population welfare, as well as reducing disparate impact.
+We study such \textit{competition} between applications by shifting the task from classifier design to \emph{ranking reward design}, and so fill a gap in the current literature on algorithmic fairness and strategic behavior that has thus far focused on classification (and regression).

+\lledit{In pursuit of these questions, our theoretical framework recalls the long-standing economics literature on \textit{contests}, in which agents expend effort to obtain a reward that is a function of their relative performance across agents \cite{bodoh2018college,olszewski2016large,olszewski2019bid,olszewski2019pareto}, as well as that on signaling and strategic behavior \cite{spence1978job}.
+We elaborate on the connections and distinctions with this literature in Section~\ref{sec:rel}.}